A heart transplant is surgery to remove a damaged or diseased heart and replace it with a healthy donor heart.

-Once the doctor refers you to a transplant center, you will be evaluated by the transplant team.
+Once you are referred to a transplant center, you will be evaluated by the transplant team.
 They will want to make sure that you are a good candidate for a transplant.
 You will visit many times over several weeks or even months.
 You will need to have blood drawn and x-rays taken.
 The following may also be done:

 You will want to look at one or more transplant centers to see which would be best for you:

-If the transplant team believes you are a good candidate, you will be put on a national waiting list for a heart:
+If the transplant team believes you are a good candidate, you will be put on a regional waiting list for a heart:

-Most, but not all, patients who are waiting for heart transplants are very ill and need to be in the hospital.
+Most, but not all, people who are waiting for a heart transplant are very ill and need to be in the hospital.
 Many will need some sort of device to help their heart pump enough blood to the body.
-Most often this is a ventricular assist device (artificial heart-like device).
+Most often, this is a ventricular assist device (VAD).

 You should expect to stay in the hospital for 7 to 21 days after a heart transplant.
 The first 24 to 48 hours will likely be in the intensive care unit (ICU).
 During the first few days after a transplant, you will need close follow-up to make sure that you do not get an infection and your heart is working well.

-The recovery period is about 6 months.
-Often, your transplant team will ask you to stay fairly close to the hospital for the first 3 months.
+The recovery period is about 3 months and often, your transplant team will ask you to stay fairly close to the hospital during that time period.
 You will need to have regular check-ups with blood tests, x-rays, and echocardiograms for many years.